The gypsy and traveling community gathers at the delayed Appleby Horse Fair | ExBulletin

 Thousands of people flock to the Appleby village of Cumbria this week for the annual Horse Fair, one of Europe’s premier events for gypsy and traveling communities.
 (Subscribe: https://bit.ly/C4_News_Subscribe)

-Last summer the pandemic was canceled for the second time in a centuries-old tradition.
+Last summer the pandemic was canceled for the second time in centuries of tradition.
 But it has started again this year, with mobile vaccination clinics in Covid to encourage people to protect themselves against the virus that has hit the community hard. ———————– Follow us on Instagram – https://www.instagram.com/Channel4News .

 Sources